tkeel-io/cli/README.md

 Templates can be quickly downloaded using the `plugin create` command directly.

 By default, the template is installed in the current working directory and named `my_plugin`.
+> Note: This usage requires the `unzip` command on the user's system, and is not supported for Windows at this time.

 ```bash
 $ tkeel plugin create